Grouping SKUs

 Reduce compliance burdens

 SKU groups minimize the complexity of product compliance.
-With SKU groups, you're no longer solely responsible for researching and defining product data.
+You're no longer solely responsible for researching and defining product data with SKU groups.

 When you use this resource, you don't have to know your product's tax code, country specific tariff codes, and other arcane data.
 Digital River uses its product classification services to help you identify these values.